mesosphere/kubernetes-mesos/examples/guestbook/README.md

 ```

 To play with the service itself, find the IP address of a Mesos slave that is running a frontend pod and visit `http://<host-ip>:31030`.
-For a list of Mesos slaves executing Kubernetes pods, you can use the mesos CLI interface:
+For a list of Mesos slaves executing Kubernetes pods, you can use the Mesos CLI interface:

 ```shell
 $ mesos ps --master=$MESOS_MASTER